renemarc/home-assistant-config/README.md

 - **Cellphone device sensing**, to check who is currently home or away.
 - **Tamper monitoring**, in case a perimeter device has been played with.
 - **Opened door alert**, to know if someone left an exteral door open.
-- **Opened door indicators** where a chime is played and a few lights change color briefly and subtly when the front door opens/closes, say to indicate an oblivious  showering partner that their better half has left or just came in.
+- **Opened door indicators** where a chime is played and a few lights change colour briefly and subtly when the front door opens/closes, say to indicate an oblivious  showering partner that their better half has left or just came in.

 <div align="center">
     <figure>